 Furthermore, we are one of a few render farms providing a unique transfer file tool, without having to access a third party for transfering data.
 The tool is called GpuHub- Sync.
 You can upload your data even when the remote server is turned off and it will automatically sync to the remote servers and vice versa.
 Moreover, major cloud transferring platforms like Dropbox, Google Drive, Wetransfer are also supported if users would like to use them.

-With the above advantages and the machine configuration package that iRender are offering, we believe that Cinema 4D users will have the most comfortable, quickest, and most effective rendering time with Redshift.
+With the above advantages and the machine configuration package that iRender are offering (Cloud Render Farm for Cinema 4D), we believe that Cinema 4D users will have the most comfortable, quickest, and most effective rendering time with Redshift.

 So, do not hesitate anymore, let’s create an account RIGHT HERE to get FREE COUPON to test our GPU servers and reach a newesy level of cloud rendering.